 We entered into interest rate swaps to mitigate the volatility in our cash payments for interest due to fluctuations in the London Interbank Offered Rate ("LIBOR"), as is applicable to the portion of our senior secured term loan facility denominated in U.S. dollars.
-At March 31, 2022, we had three interest rate swaps outstanding under our cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$400 million, the fair value of which amounted to \$5 million.
+In September 2022, we terminated all of our outstanding interest rate swaps, which resulted in cash settlement of \$8 million.
 At December 31, 2021, we had three interest rate swaps outstanding under our cash flow hedge program with an aggregate notional U.S. dollar equivalent of \$400 million, the fair value of which amounted to less than \$1 million.
-We recognized pre-tax gains of \$5 million and \$1 million for the three months ended March 31, 2022 and 2021, respectively, within accumulated other comprehensive loss.
-For the three months ended March 31, 2022 and 2021, losses of \$1 million and less than \$1 million were reclassified to interest expense, net from accumulated other comprehensive losses, respectively.
+We recognized pre-tax gains of \$2 million and \$8 million for the three and nine months ended September 30, 2022, respectively, and a pre-tax gain of less than \$1 million and a pre-tax loss of less than \$1 million for the three and nine months ended September 30, 2021, respectively, within accumulated other comprehensive loss.
+For the three and nine months ended September 30, 2022, \$2 million of gain was reclassified to interest expense, net from accumulated other comprehensive losses.
+For the three and nine months ended September 30, 2021, less than \$1 million and \$1 million, respectively, of loss was reclassified to interest expense, net from accumulated other comprehensive loss.